“Be brief, be bold, be gone” is a perfect description of how to talk to people who are high up in your organization’s food chain.

 That’s because senior leaders like their information sparse, and have famously short attention spans.

-But they aren’t the only ones who like conciseness and clarity, which is why “The 3 Bs” can help you shine at everything from giving instruction to answering questions to leading an effective meeting and more.
+But they aren’t the only ones who like conciseness and clarity, which is why “The 3 Bs” can help you shine at everything from giving instructions to answering questions to leading an effective meeting and more.

 Every Communication Can Be Brief